songs-for-teaching-english

 Teaching Point: Subjunctive

-While advanced students will usually have seen quite a few different verb tenses in their day, they may have yet to encounter the subjunctive, and that’s where “If I Were a Boy” comes in.
+While advanced students will be familiar with various verb tenses, they may have yet to master the subjunctive or hypothetical form, and that’s where “If I Were a Boy” comes in.
 Use this song to introduce a lesson on the subjunctive, asking students what they think this mood implies in English.

 Once you’ve established the correct use of the subjunctive with your students, allow them to come up with their own “If I were…” scenarios.
-You can either have them share these statements orally in class or use this in-class preparation for a take-home written production assignment.
-If it’s the latter, it’s up to you whether you want students to write a more formal essay or a song of their own!
+You can either have them share these statements orally in class or use this in-class preparation for a take-home written assignment such as an essay or a song of their own!

 Teaching Point: Gerunds